 \subsection{Natural Language Generation Tasks}

-Following prior work~\cite{wang2024loraga,zhang2025one}, we fine-tune the Llama-2-7B model on three datasets and evaluate on the corresponding downstream tasks.
-For mathematical reasoning, we use a 100k subset of MetaMathQA~\cite{yu2023metamath} and evaluate on GSM8K~\cite{cobbe2021training}.
-For general instruction tuning, we fine-tune on Alpaca~\cite{alpaca} and evaluate on MMLU~\cite{hendrycks2020measuring}.
-For code generation, we use a 100k subset of Code-Feedback~\cite{zheng2024opencodeinterpreter} and evaluate on HumanEval~\cite{chen2021evaluating}, reporting PASS@1.
+We evaluate our method on the more capable Llama-3.1-8B~\citep{dubey2024llama} model across three downstream tasks.
+For mathematical reasoning, we fine-tune on a 100k subset of MetaMathQA~\citep{yu2023metamath} and evaluate on GSM8K~\citep{cobbe2021training}.
+For general instruction tuning, we fine-tune on Alpaca~\citep{alpaca} and evaluate on MMLU~\citep{hendrycks2020measuring}.
+For code generation, we use a 100k subset of Code-Feedback~\citep{zheng2024opencodeinterpreter} and evaluate on HumanEval~\citep{chen2021evaluating}, reporting PASS@1.
 To ensure fairness, all datasets are preprocessed to exclude overlaps with test sets.
-Results are shown in Table~\ref{tab:result_nlg}.
-Remarkably, our methods outperform baselines on two of the three tasks—mathematical reasoning and code generation—both involving {\it larger training datasets}, highlighting the substantial gains enabled by subspace exploration and exploitation in handling complex tasks.

-For the more advanced model, we run the same three tasks by fine-tuning the Llama-3.1-8B~\cite{dubey2024llama} model, comparing the LoRA-based methods with \texttt{PESO-LoRA-R}, and report the results in Table~\ref{tab:result_nlg_llama3}.
-We find that on a more capable model, our method consistently outperforms all LoRA variants across all benchmarks.

-Additionally, we compare our method with several pretraining-oriented approaches on PEFT tasks.
-Following the experimental setup in \cite{zhu2024apollo}, we evaluate \texttt{PESO-LoRA-R} against GaLore~\cite{zhao2024galore}, Fira~\cite{chen2024fira}, and APOLLO~\cite{zhu2024apollo} by fine-tuning Llama-3-8B-Instruct~\cite{llama3modelcard} on the Alpaca-en-demo dataset from LlamaFactory~\cite{zheng2024llamafactory} with rank $r=8$, and report the results on MMLU subtasks.
-As shown in Table~\ref{tab:subspace_comparison}, our PEFT-specialized method \texttt{PESO-LoRA-R} consistently outperforms these pretraining-oriented baselines in the fine-tuning regime.
+The results are reported in Table~\ref{tab:result_nlg_llama3}. \texttt{PESO-LoRA-R} consistently outperforms all LoRA variants across all benchmarks on this advanced model.
+Notably, the gains are most pronounced in mathematical reasoning and code generation—tasks which involves larger fine-tuning datasets, highlighting the substantial advantages of subspace exploration and exploitation for complex tasks.
+For completeness, Table~\ref{tab:result_nlg} in Appendix~\ref{app:nlg_experiments} reports results on Llama-2-7B~\citep{touvron2023llama}, evaluating both \texttt{PESO-LoRA-T} and \texttt{PESO-LoRA-R}, where our methods similarly achieve competitive performance against established baselines.
+We further compare against pretraining-oriented approaches, including GaLore~\citep{zhao2024galore}, Fira~\citep{chen2024fira}, and APOLLO~\citep{zhu2024apollo}; Table~\ref{tab:subspace_comparison} shows that our PEFT-specialized \texttt{PESO-LoRA-R} consistently outperforms these pretraining baselines in the fine-tuning regime.